vorlang/vor/README.md

 mix vor.simulate   →  chaos-tests real BEAM processes          (minutes)
 ```

+An AI agent writes one file.
+Three commands verify it.
 The compiled binary is a standard OTP gen_server or gen_statem — pre-instrumented with telemetry, no separate spec, no instrumentation code.

 ## Example